One of the long-time items on my Bucket List was to stay in a Bed & Breakfast on the coast of Maine and eat lobster.

 3. The fall colors in Maine are not as vibrant as they are in New Hampshire or Vermont, but the contrast with the ocean makes leaf peeping there completely worthwhile.

-4. It is a perfect road trip destination because the distances between the towns are short, and the drive is beautiful all the way.
+4. It is a perfect coastal road trip destination because the distances between the towns are short, and the drive is beautiful all the way.

 5. I will definitely be back, perhaps for longer next time…